Skip to Content

 This is essential as it breaks up the life cycle of the powdery mildew.
 Most people place their indoor plants in corners of the room.

-The top half inch of the soil of most of your indoor plants must be allowed to dry properly before you water them again.
-If you notice the soil is still damp, it’s best if you avoid watering right away.
+The top half inch of the soil of most of your indoor plants must dry properly before you water them again.
+If the soil is still wet, don’t water the plant because excess moisture encourages the growth of fungi.

-However, before you start spraying the plants with these horticultural oils, you should always move it away from the window.
+However, before you start spraying the plants with these horticultural oils, you should always move them away from the window.

 Mealybugs